Council Tax: discounts

 In some instances, dependent on why the property is empty, we can grant an exemption from having to pay Council Tax.

 Empty Homes Premium

 What is the Empty Homes Premium?

-By adopting the Empty Homes Premium, we can encourage the use of empty property to address the issue of the availability of homes within the town, whilst at the same time protecting vital services and limiting Council Tax rises throughout the borough with the revenue raised.
+By adopting the Empty Homes Premium, we can encourage the use of empty property to address the issue of the availability of homes within the town, while at the same time protecting vital services and limiting Council Tax rises throughout the borough with the revenue raised.